GiraffeTools/Documentation/_documentation/0_setup_1_intro.md

 GiraffeTools is software that allows you to create analysis pipelines visually using a drag-and-drop interface, which GiraffeTools then converts to code for you!

+In this documentation we will try to walk you through all of the ins and outs of GiraffeTools.
+If anything is still unclear, please drop us a message!

 <!-- Want an image here? -->
 <!-- <figure>